Pete Hanna Stadium: History

 The four-level Bashinsky Press Tower was completed before the 1989 season.
 This Georgian-Colonial structure contains complete facilities for print and electronic media on the third level, reserved seating for 51 guests on the second level, and a concession stand and restroom facilities on the ground floor.
 A partially covered film deck is located atop the facility, and an elevator serves all levels.

 At the same time, more than 200 theatre-type reserved seats were added in front of the press tower, bringing the seating capacity to 6,700.
 Aluminum seating replaced the original wooden seats.
 A scoreboard featuring an electronic matrix message board was added before the 1994 season.

 In fall 2005, the original grass surface was replaced with an LSR Blade Synthetic Surface.
 That surface was updated and replaced in the summer of 2014.

 In 2009, Samford added the Cooney Family Field House in the south end zone of the stadium.
 The field house holds a locker room, weight room, training room, equipment room, coaches offices and meeting rooms for the team.

-On October 14, 2023, Samford University announced that the stadium would be renamed to Pete Hanna Stadium.
+On October 14, 2023, Samford University announced that the stadium would be renamed to Pete Hanna Stadium, after Pete Hanna, a former Samford two-way player, industrialist, and sponsor.